peterjkeegan/MaoriStats01/README.md

 Figure 9 presents the percentage of Māori speakers by major iwi, from 2001 to 2013.
 Generally there has been a consistent decrease.

-The next Census is due to be held in early 2018.
+The last Census is due was held in March 2018.
+Data should be available in 2019.